 Getting an OHIP card, or renewing an old one, requires valid government issued non expired photo ID.
 Without this photo ID, you can’t get OHIP.
 That means no doctor’s visits (without paying cash), no preventive medicine visits to the family doctor, and difficulty should an emergency arise.

-Please keep in mind that if you have the old ‘Red OHIP card,’ you will have to get a new one soon.
-In the past these cards ‘never expired,’ but due to abuse of the system, the government is slowly calling them back, and forcing you to get a new OHIP card, like everyone else.
-You will need ID to get a new one once they call your card back.
+Please keep in mind that if you have the old ‘Red OHIP card,’ you will have to get a new one.
+In the past these cards ‘never expired,’ but due to abuse of the system, the government has been calling them back, and forcing you to get a new OHIP card.
+You will need ID to get a new one.

 Photo ID is also required for various other things as well.
-This includes getting a driver’s license, Passport, bank account, and many other things that you need to enjoy a normal life.
+This includes getting a driver’s license, passport, bank account, and many other things that you need.
 Part of your recovery is getting your ID straightened out.

 Here are some suggestions to getting your ID: